 What is most central to Christianity?

-The central aspect of Christianity is the identification of Jesus of Nazareth as the promised Messiah (or Christ) of God (Matthew 16:15-16) as attested in Scripture.
+The central aspect of Christianity is the identification of Jesus of Nazareth as the promised Messiah (or Christ) of God (Matthew 16:15-16) who rose from the dead, as attested in Scripture (1 Corinthians 15:3-4).
 This claim is the mark of unique distinction from all other world religions and philosophies.

 How can we know about God?